MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/extended-mobile-app.md

 **To get the MTMS mobile app**

-1. Search for Teams Rooms Manged Services in the app store for your device and install it.
+1. Search for Teams Rooms Managed Services in the app store for your device and install it.
 2. Sign in with your global admin email address, and view the dashboard to see service health, monitor user licenses, and see messages and service requests.
-## Viewing incidents
+## Managing incidents

+Here are some of the capabilities you have on the mobile app for managing incidents.

 - Receive push notifications for new incidents.
 - Tap the notification to open and view incident details immediately.